Monsoon72/Meteor/README.md

-# Meteor
+# C/C++ Meteor imitation
-C Meteor imitation
+### I used Visual Studio Community 2022 to write this program and the Source.cpp file is included.

 *The program contains two stages, press any key in your keyboard to change from stage 1 to stage 2.
 Stage 1 is the "Confession Letter", Stage 2 is the "Meteor Fall".*